A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 4th Party Logistics (4PL)

 4PL is one step up from 3PL.
-It includes everything involved in 3PL, but in this example the business is outsourcing the organisation, planning and management of the entire supply chain.
+It includes everything involved in 3PL, but in this example the business is outsourcing the organisation, planning and management of the entire supply chain as well.

 Actual Time of Arrival (ATA)

-This is the confirmed arrival date at the destination shipping point.
+This is the confirmed arrival date at the destination shipping port.
 It's essential to be aware this usually is referring to the Port of Discharge rather than the final delivery point.

 Actual Time of Departure (ATD)

 The confirmed departure date from the original shipping point.
-This information becomes available once receiving the Bill of Lading from the carrier.
+This information becomes available after receiving the Bill of Lading from the carrier.

 AEO Accreditation

-Organisations accredited by the Authorised Economic Operator scheme have demonstrated that their role in the international supply chain is highly compliant with regulation and secure.
+Organisations accredited by the Authorised Economic Operator scheme have demonstrated that their role in the international supply chain is highly compliant with regulation and secure, particularly in regards to their customs processes.

 All Risks Insurance